Malone22100/idmanagement.gov/_implement/unifyia-guide.md

 ## Scope

 <p align="justify">Although the Unifyia platform supports issuing PIV + passkeys (FIDO2) across multiple form factors, this document focuses specifically on passkeys (FIDO2) issuance through credential providers/authenticators (such as external security keys and smart cards) and digital wallets (via the Unifyia ID Wallet app on iOS and Android).
-The following passkey (FIDO2) issuance use cases are covered:</p>
+The following passkeys (FIDO2) issuance use cases are covered:</p>

 - **User self-issuance of passkeys (FIDO2)** by authenticating with IDP credentials
 - **Self-issuance of derived passkeys (FIDO2)** using PIV credentials